 - Contact your local authority, employer or the landowner about the installation of cycle parking where secure anchorages are insufficient or non-existent.

-- Do what you can to check you buy your bike from a legitimate outlet and that they are sure it is not stolen.
+- Do what you can to check the bike you are buying is from a legitimate outlet and that they are sure it is not stolen.
 If it seems suspiciously cheap, ask yourself why.
-You may be able to check the ownership of a bike you intend to purchase by searching a property register such as Immobilise.com, or asking for proof of purchase or ownership.
+You may be able to check the ownership of a bike you intend to purchase by searching a property register such as Immobilise.com, or BikeRegister and by asking for proof of purchase or ownership.
 If you think you are being offered a stolen bike ring crimestoppers on 0800 555 111.

 - Record and register your bike.
 Take a clear colour photograph of your bike and make a written record of its description, including any unique features, so that you can report it accurately if it is stolen; this will help prove it is yours if it is recovered by the police.

-- Register your bicycle model, make and frame number with a third party like Immobilise.com.
+- Register your bicycle model, make and frame number with a third party like Immobilise.com or BikeRegister.
 (The frame number is often underneath the bottom bracket where the pedals attach, or on the frame under the seat.)
 Again, this will help anyone who subsequently finds (or even buys) it to check whether it is stolen – and return it to you.

 - If you add an additional security mark or tag to your bike, this will again make it easier to identify as yours.
 The mark may be obvious, which should help deter thieves; or hidden, such as ultraviolet; or there may be a combination of both.
 Clearly visible marks should be securely applied.
 A hidden mark or electronic tag is less likely to be identified and removed by thieves.

 IF YOU THINK YOU ARE BEING OFFERED A STOLEN BIKE RING